HFAnalyticsLab/NDL_Unpaid_Carers_Liverpool/README.md

 ## Project Description

-- This Networked Data Lab analysis by the NDL lab in Cheshire & Merseyside focusses on *[please fill in]*.
+- This Networked Data Lab analysis by the NDL lab in Liverpool focusses on *[please fill in]*.
 - Please note that these research outputs have not yet been peer-reviewed and should be treated as preliminary.

 ## Data sources